freenas/freenas-docs/userguide/sharing.rst

   *shadow_copy2* and the associated parameters are automatically added to the :file:`smb4.conf` when a :guilabel:`Periodic Snapshot Task` is selected.

+To view all active SMB connections and users, enter :command:`smbstatus` in the :ref:`Shell`.

 .. _Configuring Unauthenticated Access: